tdownie0/music-theor-ease/topics/Fundamentals/ch1.md

 negative number.
 The result of division is called the quotient.
 So in this case eight is subtracted by four twice before it reaches zero.

-I wanted to make both of these definitions explicit, because that is exactly how the computer sees these operations as well.
+Both of these definitions were made explicit to demonstrate that this process is exactly how the computer sees these operations as well.
 The fact with computers is, they can add and subtract numbers ridiculously fast.
 As of January 2022, the average CPU for a mid-range desktop can perform tens of billions of operations a second.
-It is a bit daunting to think someone could reason with remembering the last ten billion things they did, nevermind perform them in a second.
+It is a bit daunting to think someone could reason with remembering the last ten billion things they did, never mind perform them in a second.
 There are even bitwise operators and assembly related strategies to make these operations quicker in a binary format.
-This is a bit more technical than I intend to get at the moment, and will not be all that common to see unless you are specifically working at a very low level in the architecture programming wise.
+This is a bit more technical than we will be getting into at the moment, and these operations are not all that common to see unless someone is specifically working at a very low level in the architecture programming wise.

 The modulo operator, denoted by `%`, calculates the remainder of a division operation.
-For example, when you divide one number by another, the modulo operator returns the remainder after the division.
+For example, when we divide one number by another, the modulo operator returns the remainder after the division.
 It can be visualized as counting up to the divisor and then starting over from zero if the dividend is reached, always subtracting one from the dividend until it fits within the divisor.
-So in our case, (7/3 = 2 + (1/3)).
-We see seven is not perfectly divided by three, so there is a remainder.
+So for example, (7/3 = 2 + (1/3)).
+We see seven is not perfectly divisible by three, so there is a remainder.
 The remainder is the only value the modulo is after, and it does not return a number like "1/3" because the divisor is implied by the operation.
 This leaves `1` as the result.